Optimal Comfortable Consumption under Epstein-Zin utility: Introduction

 The structure of this paper is as follows.
-Section \ref{sec2} introduces the optimization problem under the Epstein-Zin utility.
-Section \ref{sec:smooth} establishes the smoothness properties of the value function.
-In Section \ref{sec:candidate}, we focus on characterizing the candidate value functions.
-The verification theorem and the characterization of the constrained region are presented in Sections \ref{sec:verification} and \ref{sec:region} respectively.
+Section \ref{sec2} introduces the optimization problem under Epstein–Zin preferences.
+Section \ref{sec:properties} proves several useful properties of the value function, which are instrumental in establishing the main results of the paper.
+The dynamic programming principle (DPP) is proved in Section \ref{sec:DPP}, followed by the viscosity solution property in Section \ref{sec:viscosity}.
+We then establish the $C^1$ regularity of the value function in Section \ref{sec:C1}, while Section \ref{sec:smooth} establishes the $C^2$ regularity of the value function.
+The verification theorem and the characterization of the constrained region are presented in Sections \ref{sec:verification} and \ref{sec:region}, respectively.
 Finally, Section \ref{sec7} concludes the paper.
+Some technical arguments are deferred to the appendices.